Ferment Your Garden: Summer Recipes

 CarrotsCarrots can be prepared in so many ways!
 If you prefer a faster fermenting carrot with the lovely accent of ginger, try these Lacto-fermented Grated Ginger Carrots.
 For a handheld snack, these super simple Southwestern Lacto-fermented Carrot Sticks are easy to make and give sweet carrots an added kick.

 CucumbersBe sure to make extra jars of everyone's favorite Naturally Cultured Pickles.
-Don't forget supplies for those summer barbecue.
+Don't forget supplies for those summer barbecues.
 Stock up on Lacto-fermented Cucumber Relish to top hot dogs and burgers.

 EggplantMake the most of the absorbent nature of this vegetable by fermenting eggplant with aromatic Italian spices and lots of garlic.